rargirov/react-to-do-app/README.md

-I will make simple ToDo app using React - library for building UI.
+I will make simple ToDo app using React